 The SONAR team has another “SONAR Indices & Insights.”
 Each week, you’ll learn about another index found within SONAR, the freight forecasting platform from FreightWaves.
-This week we’ll highlight the Revenue per driver per week (DRVREV) and how this index allows SONAR subscribers to analyze the effects of truck utilization and rates.
+This week we’ll highlight the Revenue per driver per week (DRVREV) and how this index allows SONAR subscribers to analyze the effects of truck utilization and freight rates.

 What is the Revenue per driver per week index (DRVREV)?